 The crime statistics tables include reported offenses, not the findings of a court, coroner or jury or decision of a prosecutor.
 Clery Act crimes are counted from records of calls for service, complaints, and investigations obtained from local law enforcement agencies or departments that have jurisdiction over some or all of the Clery Act geography and from suspected criminal activity reported to the Campus Security Authority by a victim, witness, other third party or even the offender.
 If a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is "unfounded" and is not included in Clery Act crime statistics.
 Only sworn or commissioned law enforcement personnel may "unfound" a crime.
-A case cannot be "unfounded" if no investigation was conducted or the investigation was not completed.
-Nor can a crime report be designated "unfounded" merely because the investigation failed to prove that the crime occurred; this would be an inconclusive or unsubstantiated investigation.
+A case cannot be "unfounded" if no investigation was conducted or the investigation failed to prove that the crime occurred; this would be an inconclusive or unsubstantiated investigation.